AlnoorIsmail/Collaborative-Document-Editor-with-AI-Writing-Assistant/README.md

 Some backend work was intentionally left incomplete because this is a proof of concept rather than a full implementation:

-- Full frontend documentation is omitted here because that was outside my assigned backend scope.
 - A true websocket collaboration server was not implemented yet.
 For the PoC, the important part was proving the session bootstrap contract and keeping realtime concerns separate from REST APIs.
 - AI calls are mocked instead of hitting a real provider.
 This keeps the PoC deterministic, testable, and free from external service dependencies.
 - Full quota enforcement and persistent AI audit logging were not completed yet because they are production concerns beyond the minimum PoC requirement.